HolyBlackCat/cpp-tutorials/language/02_basics/19_functions.md

 ```
 Here `int value` is a **parameter declaration**.

-It's essentially local variable in the function:
+It is essentially local variable in the function:
 ```cpp
 void IncreaseX()
 {